mouseless-eth/Listing-Sniping-Bot/README.md

 To create a **realistic test environment**, we will be using ganache to create a local blockchain state by **forking the mainnet** which will then allow us to simulate sniping the $MILK token.

 ### Background Info & Testing Procedure
 $MILK is the native currency of the [Cool Cats](https://www.coolcatsnft.com/) NFT project. the token was set to launch on the **Polygon** Network on **QuickSwap** through a **Weth/Milk token pair**.
+Our test will be conducted by executing the following steps:

-1. Use the ganache-cli tool to create a local blockchain by forking the polygon mainnet
+1. Use the ganache to create a local blockchain by forking the polygon mainnet
 2. Set up the `.env` file with all the appropriate variables for the bot to run on the new local blockchain
 3. Run the sniping bot
 4. Create a dummy erc20 token with the name/symbol MILK